 Students whose cumulative CCRI GPA drops below 2.5 after the first year (fall and spring semesters) will not earn Rhode Island Promise scholarship for the second year unless they take summer courses that move their cumulative GPA up to at least 2.5.
 Rhode Island Promise scholarships may not fund summer coursework, so the student may need to pursue other funding to enroll in summer courses.

 Students who are unable to bring their cumulative GPA up to 2.5 in the summer will be deemed ineligible for Rhode Island Promise for the fall of their second year.
-Students who are ineligible in the fall can have Rhode Island Promise reinstated for the spring of their second year if they pursue fall coursework and brings their cumulative GPA up to at least 2.5.
+Students who are ineligible in the fall can have Rhode Island Promise reinstated for the spring of their second year if they pursue fall coursework and bring their cumulative GPA up to at least 2.5.

 If a student does not earn 30 credits in the first year (fall, spring and summer semesters combined), he or she will not be able to receive a second year of Rhode Island Promise scholarship.

 The state has established Rhode Island Promise program to invest in Rhode Islanders.
 Students who receive the scholarship funds are asked to commit to staying in Rhode Island because we hope they will see the value of returning on that investment right here.
 The reality is that nearly 90 percent of CCRI students do stay here and raise their families here after graduation.
 For those few students who do not, the program does not contain a penalty for leaving the state.